NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/ContinuousIntegration.rst

 .. note::

-    This is an advanced topic that is closely tied with the further development and customization of the *nRF Asset Tracker* for specific purposes.
+    This is an advanced topic that is closely tied with the further development and customization of the nRF Asset Tracker for your purposes.
     See the `GitHub project page of the nRF Asset Tracker for AWS <https://github.com/NordicSemiconductor/asset-tracker-cloud-aws-js/>`_ for an implementation of the process outlined in this section.

 The project also provides an easily understandable description of the available (and implemented) features, in a single folder called `features <https://github.com/NordicSemiconductor/asset-tracker-cloud-aws-js/tree/saga/features>`_.